gameboy86/matchbox-orm/README.md

 **Available attributes for all fields:**
  * blank (If True empty fields will save null in DB.)
- * default (If field is empty, on the save, default value will be used)
+ * default (If field is empty, on the save, default value will be used.
+If default value callable it will be called)
  * column_name (Name of field in DB.
 If empty, name of field will be used)

 `TextField` accept on more attribute `max-length`.